 As reported by Mother Jones (and crossposted by grist here):

 [Last month] EPA Administrator Scott Pruitt formally suspended the Obama-era Clean Water Rule for two years, while the Trump administration works to repeal and replace the rule with their own, industry-friendly version.

 Also known as Waters of the United States (WOTUS), the rule was established by the EPA and Army Corps of Engineers in 2015.
 Largely celebrated by environmental groups, it expanded the protection of headwaters, streams, and 20 million acres of wetlands under the 1972 Clean Water Act.
 It also held farmers and real estate developers accountable for runoff pollution in streams running through their property.
 Over 100 parties initially challenged Obama’s rule, including business groups and some Republican officials, arguing that it was an overstep of government power.

 WOTUS has been a target of Pruitt’s for years, even before he was in Washington; as Oklahoma attorney general, in 2015 he helped lead a multi-state lawsuit against the rule, calling it the “greatest blow to private property rights the modern era has seen.”

 Contrary to the narrative put forward by some of the mainstream media, Trump and his minions have been surprisingly effective at implementing some significant governance priorities.
-Several environmental, including those discussed here, qualify as such a “success story.
+Several environmental initiatives, including those discussed here, qualify as such “success stories”.
 In addition, the Trump team has aggressively and effectively filled vacant federal judgeships with those determined to be like-minded souls (as I discussed most recently in this post, Trump Sets Records for Seating Federal Judges, and the posts referenced therein).
 That means that if and when Trump administration regulatory and policy decisions are challenged, they are likely to survive judicial review.